Home, wall mount power supplies, switching, battery packs, AC-DC adapters and more

 Regulation in DC Adapters

-Most wall-mount power supplies have no active regulation.
+Most transformer based wall-mount power supplies have no active regulation.
 They are designed so that the voltage will be X when the current is Y, just like the label says.
 Many engineers are confused by this, thinking that a 12 volt, 1 amp power supply can be substituted for a 12 volt 500 mA power supply.
 This might be true, but the voltage at 500 mA will be higher than the voltage at 1 amp, maybe 14V.
 How much this varies depends on the load line of the transformer.
 A load-line is a graph of voltage versus current.
 PowerStream can supply load lines for our products, not every manufacturer does.
 Cheaper transformers have fewer windings, and wilder voltage swings with load.

 Another problem is the line regulation.
 As the input (or line) is varied, a simple transformer adapter will vary its voltage proportionally.
 Since in the USA the line voltage varies between 105 and 125 volts, your 115 volt nominal input wall wart will vary by 10 % in output (12 volts varies between 13.2 and 10.8 volts) depending on how close you are to the mains transformer and how much current your neighbors are drawing.